v4vansh47-byte/Vansh_NITKurukshetra/README.md

 This project is a high-performance, AI-powered API designed to extract line-item details from complex medical bills and pharmacy invoices.

-It leverages **Google Gemini 2.5 Pro (Multimodal)** to accurately identify table rows, extract financial data, and structure it into JSON, while strictly adhering to accounting rules (preventing double-counting of totals).
+It leverages **Google Gemini 2.5 Pro (Multimodel)** to accurately identify table rows, extract financial data, and structure it into JSON, while strictly adhering to accounting rules (preventing double-counting of totals).

 ## 🚀 Live Deployment
 **Base URL:** `https://vansh-nitkurukshetra.onrender.com`